Oppenheimer security clearance hearing: Chevalier incident

-Oppenheimer was interviewed by the FBI on September 5, 1946.
-He related the "Chevalier incident", and he gave contradictory and equivocating statements, telling government agents that only he had been approached, by Chevalier, who at the time had supposedly said that he had a potential conduit through Eltenton for information which could be passed to the Soviets.
+Oppenheimer was interviewed by FBI agents on September 5, 1946.
+He related the "Chevalier incident", and gave contradictory and equivocating statements, telling the agents that only he had been approached by Chevalier, who at the time had supposedly said that he had a potential conduit through Eltenton for information which could be passed to the Soviet Union.
 Oppenheimer claimed to have invented the other contacts to conceal the identity of Chevalier, whose identity he believed would be immediately apparent if he named only one contact, but whom he believed to be innocent of any disloyalty.
 The 1943 fabrication and the shifting nature of his accounts figured prominently in the 1954 inquiry.

 The McMahon Act that established the Atomic Energy Commission (AEC) required all employees holding wartime security clearances issued by the Manhattan Project to be investigated by the FBI and re-certified.
 This provision had come in the wake of the February 16, 1946 announcement in Canada of the arrest of 22 people exposed as a consequence of the defection the previous September of Soviet cipher clerk Igor Gouzenko.
 President Harry S. Truman appointed Oppenheimer to the AEC General Advisory Committee (GAC) on December 10, 1946, so the FBI interviewed two dozen of Oppenheimer's associates, including Robert Bacher, Ernest Lawrence, Enrico Fermi and Robert Gordon Sproul.
-Groves and the Secretary of War Robert P. Patterson supplied written statements supporting Oppenheimer.
+Groves and Secretary of War Robert P. Patterson supplied written statements supporting Oppenheimer.

 AEC chairman David Lilienthal and Vannevar Bush discussed the matter with Truman's sympathetic aide Clark Clifford at the White House.
-They found John Lansdale, Jr. particularly persuasive; he had interrogated Oppenheimer over the Chevalier incident in 1943, and strongly supported him.
+They found John Lansdale Jr. particularly persuasive; he had interrogated Oppenheimer over the Chevalier incident in 1943, and strongly supported him.
 On August 11, 1947, the AEC unanimously voted to grant Oppenheimer a Q clearance.
 At the first meeting of the GAC on January 3, 1947, Oppenheimer was unanimously elected its chairman.